-The MHA degree program was established in 2000, and graduated its’ first class in 2003.
-It received initial CAHME accreditation in November 2020.
+The MHA degree program was established in 2000, and graduated its first class in 2003.
+It is CAHME accredited.
 Administratively, the program is housed in the School of Allied Health Sciences (SOAHS), Division of Health Care Management.
-The SOAHS is one of four schools/colleges and institute that make up the Health Science Center on campus.
-Other components of the center are pharmacy, nursing and public health.
+The SOAHS is one of four schools/colleges and institutes that make up the health science academic core on campus.
+Other components include pharmacy, nursing and public health.

-This is a competency-based curriculum with forty-seven (47) credit hours distributed among core courses, including a capstone and the fieldwork/residency component.
-Courses in finance, statistics, the application of research methods, and managerial skill development are designed to help students develop problem-solving and decision-making skills.
+The curriculum is competency-based with forty-seven (47) credit hours distributed among core courses, including a capstone and fieldwork/residency component.
+Courses in finance, statistics, the application of research methods, and managerial skills development are designed to help students develop problem-solving and decision-making skills.

 The management, planning and marketing, quality, and leadership courses are included in the curriculum to acquaint students with the conceptual framework and operational aspects of health services administration.
 Also included are courses that develop students’ understanding of the legal and political factors affecting the healthcare delivery system.
 A capstone course and the administrative residency represent the integrative components of the curriculum.